-China's internet population now stands at 829 million, about as many people as there are in the US and EU combined.
+China's internet population now stands at 940 million, more than the number of people in the US and EU combined.
 And, if you are a B2B marketer looking to launch or grow your business in China you have to go online too, or risk missing out.
 In China, this usually means building a presence on WeChat, Weibo and Baidu.

 It is well-known that China’s policy to keep out foreign social media platforms such as Facebook, Instagram, Twitter and YouTube, has helped the growth of these homegrown social networking tools, which have since become household names in the country.

 While most people will have heard of these channels using them effectively as a marketing tool is a different question altogether.
 So here we explain to our readers their unique characteristics and explain the contexts in which they work well.

 This application has come a long way since starting out as a chatting app eight years ago.
 Its various functions make it an essential tool for marketers in China, especially given that it boasts an average daily active user base of one billion, including among businesses.
 And its versatility means it can be (and usually is) also used as a branding and CRM tool, a replacement for email and even as a recruitment platform.

 You can choose from three types of official accounts: Service Account, Subscription Account and WeChat Work.
 The first two types are designed to bolster customer service capabilities, while WeChat Work, which is similar to Slack, is an internal communication tool.
 (Check out N/N’s blog on video conferencing tools for more on this topic.)

 Here are some ways you can maximise the effectiveness of your WeChat profile.

 Display WeChat QR codes prominently: Make your WeChat QR codes as noticeable as possible by placing them on your website, email newsletters, marketing flyers, and even business cards.
 This will direct customers to your official account and increase traffic.